miali88/bankstream.io/README.md

 The platform integrates with various over 2,500 banks in over 30 countries, uses a multi-step process to enrich and categorise and provides intelligent insights.

+For deployment help please reach out to michael@flowon.ai

 ## ⭐ Features
 - 🏦 Banking integration with multiple providers
 - 💳 Transaction processing and enrichment